brainstormforce/custom-typekit-fonts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Custom Adobe Fonts allows you to extends the fonts supports from the Typekit.
+Custom Adobe Fonts allows you to extends the fonts supports from the Abobe Fonts.

 == Description ==